kylejlin/zo/type_judgments.md

 ```

 In order to have a type,
-this must meet the following conditions:
+this expression must meet the following conditions:

 1. `<ind_expression>` is a well-typed `ind` expression.
 2. The variant constructor index is valid.
 Formally: